sylvainhalle/PaperShell/Readme.md

     \input preamble-acm.inc.tex
     ...

-To change the authors or title, modify `authors.txt` and call `generate-preamble.php` again.
+To change the authors or title, modify `authors.txt` and run `generate-preamble.php` again.
 To switch between document classes, select another `\input` line to uncomment and recompile.
 Voilà!